myaut/dtrace-stap-book/book/principles/viz.md

 ### Visualization

-Reading trace files is exhausting, so the most popular scenario for post-processing is visualization.
+Reading trace files is exhausting, so the most popular scenario for the post-processing is visualization.
 There are multiple standard ways to do that:
   * Use GNU Plot as shown here: [System utilization graphing with Gnuplot](https://sourceware.org/systemtap/wiki/WSUtilGraphWithGnuplot).
 Tracing script directly generates commands which are passed to GNU Plot.
   * [DTrace Chime](http://wiki.netbeans.org/NetBeans_DTrace_GUI_Plugin_1_0 ) plugin for the NetBeans
   * [SystemTap GUI](http://stapgui.sourceforge.net/)
   * Writing you own visualization script.
 For example, following examples were generated using Python library `matplotlib`.

-Which diagrams are mostly useful?
+Which types diagrams are mostly useful?
 Let's find out.

 #### Linear diagram